 National Register of Historic Sites: Listed July 12, 2006

-Use in 2009: Plans were announced in 2005 to convert the Hotel Eddystone building into sixty condominiums with retail shops on the ground level.
-I believe these plans are now dormant pending a possible decision about a new hockey arena.
+Use in 2015: Plans were agreed to in 2015 to convert the Hotel Eddystone building into residential units with retail shops on the ground level.

 Photograph: Ren Farley, September 11, 2008